bbatsov/batsov.com/_posts/2023-01-08-2022-the-year-in-review.md

 I read a lot fewer books than usual.
 Perhaps starting to re-read "The Wheel of Time" was a horrible idea indeed.

+### Twitter

+My favorite social network has been in free fall after getting acquired by Elon Musk.
+A lot of people jumped ship already, but I'm still hoping that the situation there will improve with time.
+[I'm on Mastodon]({% post_url 2022-12-20-bozhidar-is-on-mastodon %}) these days as well, but I still enjoy using Twitter much more.

+I guess old habits are hard to change.
+Or perhaps that the perfect opportunity for me to stop using such social networks completely and remove a huge time sink from my life.
+Time will tell.

 ## The Good Stuff

 ### Return to (Mostly) Normal Life